ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/03-comparing-algorithms.md

 If two algorithms that solve the same problem, how do you compare their performance?
 One way is to do an [empirical analysis]{.term}:
 Implement the both algorithms and test  them on various inputs, and measure the runtime.
-This can be time consuming for developer, and there are plenty of pitfalls.
+This can be time consuming for the developer, and there are plenty of pitfalls.
-The measured runtime depends, apart from the algorithm itself on:
+Apart from the efficiency of the algorithm itself, the measured runtime can depend on:

-* Details of the hardware you are running on.
+* details of the hardware you are running on,
-* How optimized the code for the specific implementations are.
+* how optimized the code for the specific implementations are,
-* How you construct the inputs.
+* how you construct the inputs,
-* The size of your chosen inputs.
+* the size of your chosen inputs,
-* The version and configuration of the compiler you are using.
+* the version and configuration of the compiler you are using,
-* What other processes your computer is running.
+* what other processes your computer is running,
-* The charge level of your laptop battery or operating system power settings.
+* the condition of your laptop battery, and
-* Hundreds of other difficult-to-predict factors.
+* hundreds of other difficult-to-predict factors.

 Even if you manage to solve all these issues and compare two algorithms, when someone else designs a third algorithm, they will not be able to reproduce your